SzymonCogiel/Pharmacy-management-system/README.md

 ### 3. Create databese and upload data:

-Create a Postgres database named "pharmacy"
+Create a Postgres database named "pharmacy".
-For example from the ".sql" file, upload a backup of your database.
+From the ".sql" file or by other method, upload a backup of your database.

 ### 4. Set the following variables in environment variables: